sbslee/fuc/docs/cli.rst

    $ fuc fuccompf -h
    usage: fuc fuccompf [-h] file1 file2

-   This command will compare two files.
+   This command will compare the contents of two files.
+It will return 'True' if they are identical and 'False' otherwise.

    positional arguments:
      file1       first file